WojtekTrojanowski/WojtekTrojanowski/README.md

 - 👋 Hi, I’m @WojtekTrojanowski.
-I am a 17 year old beginner programmer from Poland
 <!---
 WojtekTrojanowski/WojtekTrojanowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.